OpenChargingCloud/WWCP_Core/README.md

 Internet protocols.
 This repository defines the fundamental core concepts, entities and data structures.

-WWCP comes with adapters to well-known e-mobility protocols like OCPP, OICP and OCPI.
+Serveral project make use of this core library:
+ - [WWCP Net](https://github.com/GraphDefined/WWCP_Net) is a HTTP interface for WWCP
+ - **WWCP Cloud** allows you to run a distributed and fault-tolerant EMP or CPO backend using WWCP, OCPI and the Intercharge protocol.
+ - [WWCP OCPI](https://github.com/GraphDefined/WWCP_OCPI) defines a mapping between WWCP and the [Open ChargePoint Interface](https://github.com/ocpi/ocpi).
-Please note, that OICP is not a free and open protocol and therefore the adapter can not be distributed as free open source software.
+ - [WWCP OICP](https://github.com/GraphDefined/WWCP_OICP) defines a mapping between WWCP and the Open InterCharge Protocol.
+Please note, that the Intercharge protocol is not (yet) a free and open protocol and therefore the adapter can not be distributed as free open source software.
+Nevertheless it is available as shared source for customers of [Hubject GmbH](http://www.hubject.com).

 This software is developed by [GraphDefined GmbH](http://www.graphdefined.com).
 We appreciate your participation in this ongoing project, and your help to improve it.